How CBD Can Help IBD in Dogs & Cats

 - Bacteria in the Gut: Fecal cultures can find bad (pathogenic) bacteria in the gastrointestinal tract

 - Parasites: Ova, parasite, and giardia tests are conducted to look for common parasitic diseases.

 - Genetics: It could be in their genes.
 Just as every person is different, every pet is different, as is their genetic makeup

 Inflammatory Bowel Disease and Irritable Bowel Syndrome (IBS) have different causes but have very similar results.

 IBS is not caused by inflammation but is caused most commonly by stress and anxiety.
 These are often used interchangeably, and treatments may be similar (for example, CBD can help lower stress and anxiety and can be a positive treatment option for both conditions), but they are not the same.

-Since there is no definitive answer to treating IBD in our pets, the overall goal of veterinarians is to determine what can be done to reduce the symptoms of IBD.
+Since there is no definitive answer to managing IBD in our pets, the overall goal of veterinarians is to determine what can be done to reduce the symptoms of IBD.
 Finding a diet a dog or cat can live a relatively normal life with is the key here.

 CBD is anti-inflammatory and works with the endocannabinoid system to restore homeostasis (balance in the body).
 The ECS is now known to be involved in a wide variety of bodily functions, including (but not limited to) sleep, mood, memory, reproduction, and appetite.
 In addition, the Endocannabinoid System is in control of: